Login information will be included in the confirmation email sent to registered participants.

 Attending Physicians and Fellows in Gastroenterology

 Gastroenterologists are frequently exposed to interesting and difficult cases.
 Presentation and large group discussion of such cases can expose many more physicians to complex cases and improve knowledge and patient management.
-In this program, up to eight interesting, unusual, or otherwise challenging cases will be presented by NYSGE fellows and discussed by attendees.
+In this program, a variety of interesting, unusual, or otherwise challenging cases will be presented by NYSGE fellows and discussed by attendees.
 All accepted presentations will be considered for the Endoscopic Video Forum at the 2021 Annual New York Course in December.
 Those selected will be notified by November 1, 2021.

 - Outline the endoscopic evaluation, findings and treatment of challenging cases

 - Analyze the associated radiologic and/or pathologic findings associated with these cases

 - Discuss the clinical presentation, endoscopic management, and follow-up of these cases

 Straight from the Big Apple - Endoscopic Removal of Foreign Body

 Two for One: Endoscopic Drainage of a Large Pyogenic Liver Abscess at the Time of ERCP

 Nichol Martinez, MD / Northwell Health-North Shore University Hospital/Long Island Jewish Medical Center

 SEMS and Sensibility: Techniques for Stenting in Benign Colonic Obstruction